prestonf99/Regime_Change_Machine_Learning/README.md

 ## Overview
 In this repository, we implement a Gaussian Hidden Markov model to financial time series that generates binary predictions on future returns.
 The model's outputs are either 0 or 1, with 0 being an indication to the market participant to flatten positions, 1 being an indication to go long.
+The model pays attention to the returns of the index and the realized volatility of the index to make its predictions.
 There are two files in this repository, a notebook walking through the process (hidden_markov.ipynb) and a background script that processes data, performs calculations, and generates plots for the model.
 The general idea here is "what would happen if we built a model that assisted market participants in sidestepping drawdowns, and what would the returns look like".
 As seen below, before implementing a training/testing split, the model and its returns looked pretty great:
 ![Model Returns](HM_strategy.png)

 ### Implementing a Training & Testing Split